Ladvien/ladvien.github.io/_posts/2020-05-10-arduino-conveyor-belt-driver.md

 ```cpp
 uint8_t packet[7] = {0x01, 0x01, 0x01, 0x3F, 0x3F, 0x05, 0x03}
 ```
-Now, we have to shift all of the bytes left by two bits, this will ensure `0x00` through `0x03` are reserved for metacommuncation.
+Now, we have to shift all of the bytes left by two bits, this will ensure `0x00` through `0x03` are reserved for meta-communication.

 This process is a bit easier to see in binary: